eKristensen/beer/README.md

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FeKristensen%2Fbeer.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2FeKristensen%2Fbeer?ref=badge_large)

+# Cron job

+For automatic updates you could use the <code>beer-update.sh</code> script in this repo with this crontab to update every day at 5am:

+    0 5 * * * sh /home/popadmin/homepage-update.sh >/dev/null 2>&1

+Please not any issues will be disrecarded.
+Keep an eye on the upstream code.
+The intention is only to have working code on the master branch, then this won't be any issue.

 # Nginx sample configuration (Ubuntu)

 Baisc config with nginx, https redirect and the server files in <code>/var/www/beer</code>